raul23/learning-chinese/numbers.rst

   checks" and "are necessary because, since normal Chinese characters are so simple, a forger could easily change 三十 to 五千 with just three strokes".
 [WB]_
 - To refer to 2, liǎng can also be used instead of èr
+- When saying the number 1 in a phone number, use yāo instead of yī.
+Hence, we avoid confusing yī (1) and qī (7).

 **Reference:** [WB]_